Webs and canonical bases in degree two: Tableau-to-web map: standard case

 \subsection{From SYT's to dissections}

-We construct a map $T \mapsto \mathfrak{d}_T$ from the set ${\rm SYT}(2^k)$ of standard Young tableaux with $k$ rows and $2$ columns to the set of weighted dissections of polygons of weight~$k$, i.e. we formulate the downwards arrow in Figure~\ref{fig:schematic}.
+We construct a map $T \mapsto \mathfrak{d}_T$ from the set ${\rm SYT}(2\omega_k)$ of standard Young tableaux with $k$ rows and $2$ columns to the set of weighted dissections of polygons of weight~$k$, i.e. we formulate the first downwards arrow in Figure~\ref{fig:schematic}.

 We assume familiarity with the concept of noncrossing matching of a $2k$-gon.
-Such matchings are equinumerous with ${\rm SYT}(2^k)$ and these two sets are related by a well-known {\sl Catalan bijection} described as follows.
+Such matchings are equinumerous with ${\rm SYT}(2\omega_k)$ and these two sets are related by a well-known {\sl Catalan bijection} described as follows.
 If $ij$ is an an arc in a noncrossing matching $M$ and if $i <j$ then we say $i$ is the {\sl left endpoint} of $ij$ and $j$ is the {\sl right endpoint}.
-Given $T \in {\rm SYT}(2^k)$, there exists a unique noncrossing matching $M(T)$ of the $2k$-gon with the property that the left endpoints of $M(T)$ (resp. right endpoints) are exactly the entries of the first (resp. second) column of~$T$.
+Given $T \in {\rm SYT}(2\omega_k)$, there exists a unique noncrossing matching $M(T)$ of the $2k$-gon with the property that the left endpoints of $M(T)$ (resp. right endpoints) are exactly the entries of the first (resp. second) column of~$T$.

-\begin{example} The noncrossing matching $M$ of the 18-gon appearing in Figure~\ref{fig:intermediateobjects} is related to the tableau $T \in {\rm SYT}(2^9)$ from Figure~\ref{fig:mainexample} by the Catalan bijection. \end{example}
+\begin{example} The noncrossing matching $M$ of the 18-gon appearing in Figure~\ref{fig:intermediateobjects} is related to the tableau $T \in {\rm SYT}(2\omega_9)$ from Figure~\ref{fig:mainexample} by the Catalan bijection. \end{example}

-\begin{defn}[Short arcs] A {\sl short arc} in a noncrossing matching $M$ is an arc joining adjacent boundary vertices of the $2k$-gon.
-We let $s(M)$ denote the number of short arcs in~$M$. \end{defn} Observe that every noncrossing matching has at least two short arcs (provided $k \geq 2$).
+\begin{definition}[Short arcs] A {\sl short arc} in a noncrossing matching $M$ is an arc joining adjacent boundary vertices of the $2k$-gon.
+We let $s(M)$ denote the number of short arcs in~$M$. \end{definition} Observe that every noncrossing matching has at least two short arcs (provided $k \geq 2$).

 For a noncrossing matching $M$ we can always define uniquely numbers $i_1 < \cdots < i_s$ with the property that $i_j$ and $i_j+1 \mod 2k$ are joined by an arc in $M$ and these are a complete list of the short arcs in $M$.
 (These typically coincide with the set of left endpoints of the short arcs of $M$ except in the special case that $1$ and $2k$ are joined by a short arc in~$M$.)